Eyevinn/streaming-onboarding/README.md

 - [Understanding Real-time Bidding for AVOD Services](https://medium.com/@eyevinntechnology/understanding-real-time-bidding-for-avod-services-861ebfa8bd13) The technology that makes real-time bidding marketplaces (or programmatic buying) possible

 - [The State of Server-Side Ad Insertion 2018:](http://www.streamingmedia.com/Articles/Editorial/Featured-Articles/The-State-of-Server-Side-Ad-Insertion-2018-127971.aspx) For years, SSAI has promised targeted advertising in a seamless stream that defeats the ad blockers.
 Has the promise finally been realized?

+## Virtual Channels / FAST

+- [Create your own FAST Channels based on VOD2Live Technology and Open Source Components:](https://medium.com/@eyevinntechnology/create-your-own-fast-channels-based-on-vod2live-technology-and-open-source-components-893197fdea0a) VOD2Live is a technology to produce FAST channels of higher video and audio quality to a considerable lower cost than traditional methods.
+Instead of encoding and transcoding a live channel 24/7 it utilizes already transcoded and available VODs.

+- [FAST Channels with Dolby Atmos enabled by VOD2Live Technology:](https://medium.com/@eyevinntechnology/fast-channels-with-dolby-atmos-enabled-by-vod2live-technology-f11847960b14) The VOD2Live technology removes the need for redundant transcoding and packaging by reusing already transcoded and available VODs.
+Not only reduces this the cost to power 24/7 channels, it allows you to offer 24/7 channels of higher video- and audio-quality.

+- [AI Generated Anchors with FAST Channels based on VOD2Live:](https://medium.com/@eyevinntechnology/ai-generated-anchors-with-fast-channels-based-on-vod2live-12e810de3575) With this blog post we want to demonstrate the idea of using the latest advancements in open AI technology to add AI generated anchors in automatically generated FAST channels.

 ## Codecs and containers